 My specific protocol for Oliver:

-Oliver receives Revolution Plus monthly — applied on the same date each month, calendar-reminded on my phone.
+Oliver’s prevention plan was chosen with his veterinarian, based on his age, health, apartment setting, and local parasite risk.
+The product that fits one cat may not be right for another, especially for kittens, seniors, pregnant cats, sick cats, or cats with medication sensitivities.
 It covers fleas, ear mites, roundworms, hookworms, and heartworm prevention in one product application.
 Given that I live in a multi-unit apartment building in a city with year-round flea activity and seasonal mosquito pressure, the broad-spectrum coverage justifies the prescription cost.

 The Flea Allergy Dermatitis (FAD) argument for indoor prevention: